kswope/book-learnin/README.md

 ### Item 24: Manage Resources with Blocks and ensure

-Example of made up Lock class
+Example of made up Lock class, not that only calling with block 'unlocks' the lock

     class Lock
       def self.acquire